draganjancikin/d-office/UPGRADE.md

 * Add Material modified date to Material Supplier on view and edit
 * Add TCPDF trough composer
 * Move printProjectTaskWithNotes.php, printProjectTask.php and printProjectTask.php to Project
-* Move printAccountingDocuments and printDailyCachReport to pidb
+* Move printAccountingDocuments and printDailyCacheReport to pidb
 * Move printCutting to cutting
 * Move printOrder to order
 * Remove TCPDF from code base